Business Research: Problem-Solving in Organizations (Spring Semester 2025)

 Course Description & Learning Outcoms

-By the end of this lecture, you will acquire the following skills
+By the end of this lecture, students will acquire the following skills

-• apply both convergent and divergent thinking effectively.
+• apply both convergent and divergent thinking in a targeted manner.

 • select and apply suitable data collection methods.

-• systematically analyze causes of a problem in breadth and depth.
+• systematically break down the causes of a problem in breadth and depth.

 • systematically break down solutions to a problem in breadth and depth.

-• apply and differentiate between inductive and deductive reasoning.
+• differentiate and apply inductive and deductive reasoning.

 • apply the problem-solving process.